Contact us for quotation

 3. Surface-Mounted LED Downlights

 These versatile LEDs can be affixed to various surfaces, including walls and ceilings.
 Their key advantage lies in their non-glare nature, validating the investment in an SMD system.
-Positioned on the walls opposite the artwork, they eliminate the issue of reflections or glare on the displays.
+And you can position downlights on the walls opposite the artwork; they eliminate the issue of reflections or glare on the displays.

 4. Wall Washers